mshagirov/static-site-py/README.md

     public["`**public/**
 The output directory for
 python3 src/main.py
 removes all files and generates the new ones.
 Contains the final HTML and CSS`"]

     fileserver(["`**File Server**
 python3 -m http.server 8888
-Serves the public files
+Serves the public files for to the browser`"])
-for browser access`"])
     browser(["`**browser**
 Renders the HTML and CSS`"])